THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 There is no possibility of satisfactory development in poor countries until the rich countries stop hogging far more than their fair share of the world’s scarce and dwindling resources, until development and distribution begin to be determined by need and not by market forces and profit, and therefore until we develop a very different global economic system.
 Again this must mean huge and radical structural change on the part of the rich countries, to simpler living standards and to an economy that is geared to meeting need rather than maximising profit.

 It should be clear that the commitment to affluence and growth, the fundamental principles in our society, is the direct cause of the huge problems now threatening to destroy us.
-As has been explained, it is the reason natural resources are being depleted, why the environment is being destroyed, why billions of people live on an unjust share of world resources, and why most armed conflict exists.
+It is the reason natural resources are being depleted, why the environment is being destroyed, why billions of people live on an unjust share of world resources, and why most armed conflict exists.
 It is also the cause of two major problems not yet mentioned.

 The loss of social cohesion and the declining quality of life.